Bit.ly vs cutty.dev — an honest comparison

 - you care about privacy and hosting in the EU,

-- you don't want the free plan to attach ads to your links or shut down your account after reaching a limit,
+- you don't want the free plan to attach ads to your links or disable your account after reaching a limit,

-- you want your endpoints to be permanent and belong to you forever.
+- you want the endings to be permanent and belong to you.
+Forever.